kaliscandinavia/airgeddon-portals-Asus-Cisco-D-Link-Zyxel-and-Google-in-english/README.md

 airgeddon/plugins/customportals.
 Cred goto xpz3 & OscarAkaElvis for inspirasjon and code-fix whitch make this possible TODO.
-- This repo is ailable until added to;
+- This repo is available until added to;

   https://github.com/xpz3/airgeddonplugins